 We all love a bit of milk and cheese right?

-And dairy products are great for you in so many ways like providing you with calcium and giving you strong bones.
+And dairy products are great for you in so many ways, such as providing you with calcium and giving you strong bones.

-Now dairy may not be a problem for everyone but it may be causing you constipation without you even realising it.
+Now this may not be a problem for everyone, but it could be causing your constipation without you even realising it.

 This is because dairy products contain lactose.

-And if you are lactose intolerant as many people are consuming dairy can lead to excessive gas, bloating and constipation.
+And if you are lactose intolerant it can lead to excessive gas, bloating, and constipation.

-So to make sure dairy isn't the cause of your constipation try completely avoiding it for a couple of weeks.
+So, to make sure dairy isn't the cause of your constipation try to completely avoid it for a couple of weeks.

-If you become regular again in that time it may just have been the dairy products that were the problem.
+If you become regular again in that time then it may have been the dairy products that were the problem.